Drupal, reimagined

 Drupal needs to not just support online interactions through desktop and mobile browsers, but new and emerging channels including mobile apps, augmented reality, voice-based software agents such as Amazon’s Alexa, digital kiosks and more.

-A centrepiece of this effort, according to Buytaert, who is also the co-founder and chief technology officer of Acquia, are the efforts to enhance Drupal’s REST APIs and support for “decoupled” Drupal: Allowing the platform to be accessed through a variety of frontend interfaces, some of which are HTML-based but others which are not.
+A centrepiece of this effort, according to Buytaert, who is also the co-founder and chief technology officer of Acquia, are the efforts to enhance Drupal’s REST APIs and support “decoupled” Drupal: Allowing the platform to be accessed through a variety of frontend interfaces, some of which are HTML-based but others which are not.

 In 2016, Buytaert outlined plans for a major “API-first” initiative as part of the ongoing development of Drupal 8, consolidating APIs from across modules and Drupal Core into a unified REST API.